AdS/BCFT from Conformal Bootstrap: Construction of Gravity with Branes and Particles: Acknowledgments

 \section{Acknowledgments}

-We are grateful to Nathan Benjamin, Cyuan-Han Chang, Scott Collier, Xi Dong, David Simmons-Duffin, Andreas Karch, Marco Meineri, Takato Mori, Hidetoshi Omiya, Sridip Pal, Shan-Ming Ruan, Tadashi Takayanagi, Maria Tikhanovskaya, Zhencheng Wang, Masataka Watanabe and Ying Zhao for useful discussions.
+We are grateful to Nathan Benjamin, Cyuan-Han Chang, Scott Collier, Xi Dong, Hao Geng, Andreas Karch, Marco Meineri, Takato Mori, Hidetoshi Omiya, Sridip Pal, Shan-Ming Ruan, David Simmons-Duffin, Tadashi Takayanagi, Maria Tikhanovskaya, Zhencheng Wang, Masataka Watanabe and Ying Zhao for useful discussions.
 YK is supported by the Brinson Prize Fellowship at Caltech and the U.S. Department of Energy, Office of Science, Office of High Energy Physics, under Award Number DE-SC0011632.
 ZW is supported by Grant-in-Aid for JSPS Fellows No. 20J23116, in part by the National Science Foundation under Grant No. NSF PHY-1748958 and by the Heising-Simons Foundation.